-The Kaikou School of Bonsai classes are taught on site at New England Bonsai Gardens by World Renown Bonsai Expert John Romano.
-Mr Romano has won multiple awards for his exquisite work and has been published in Bonsai Today, international Bonsai, ABS Bonsai and BCI Bonsai Magazine.
+The Kaikou School of Bonsai classes are taught on site at New England Bonsai Gardens by World Renown Bonsai Expert John Romano and New England Bonsai Gardens grower and educator Joel Mullen.

 Seats for The Kaikou School of Bonsai are extremely limited and there’s currently a wait list to get into the program.
-For specific Questions about enrollment, schedule or curriculum, please contact John Romano at kaikou@nebonsai.com
+For specific Questions about enrollment, schedule or curriculum, please contact us at learn@kaikoubonsai.com

 TYPICAL YEAR 1 SYLLABUS